CodeBabe/hello-world/README.md

 Hello Everyone!

-I looking forward to coding and giving it my undivided attention.
+I'm looking forward to coding and giving it my undivided attention.